President Trump reveals he took coronavirus test

 Asked about his temperature, Trump told reporters on his way out it was "totally normal."

-Trump said his coronavirus test has been sent out to a lab and the results will take one or two days.
+Trump said his coronavirus test has been sent out to a lab and the results could take one or two days.

+Vice President Mike Pence said Saturday neither he nor his wife, Karen, had been tested because they didn't have the symptoms or contacts that would necessitate testing.
+With the president now tested, Pence signaled he's reevaluating.

+"I'm going to speak to the White House physician right after this press briefing and Mrs. Pence and I would be more than happy to be tested," Pence said.

 Trump Friday said he would "likely" get tested but then Friday evening, Trump's physician said in a letter the commander-in-chief didn't need to be tested for coronavirus, after a second Brazilian official who recently met with the president at Mar-a-Lago tested positive.
+Then Saturday morning Trump said he went through with the coronavirus test.

 TRUMP TO EXTEND EUROPEAN TRAVEL BAN TO UK AND IRELAND

-That's because Trump's interactions with the infected guests were “low risk,” Dr. Sean P. Conley, the president's physician, wrote.
+Dr. Sean P. Conley, the president's physician, said Friday Trump's interactions with the infected guests were “low risk" that the testing was not currently directed.

 “The President’s exposure to the first individual was extremely limited (photograph, handshake) and though he spent more time in closer proximity to the second case, all interactions occurred before any symptom onset,” Conley's statement said.
 “These interactions would be categorized as LOW risk for transmission per CDC guidelines, and as such, there is no indication for home quarantine at this time.”